Princess Leia

 Development of Leitmotifs

-Other developments of leitmotifs may be possible, but this list enumerates several possibilities to help start an analytical investigation.
+Other developments of leitmotifs are possible, but this list enumerates several possibilities to help start an analytical investigation.
 What’s always important is that the transformation has both musical and emotional components.

 Bibliography